bandham-manikanta/qa-system/README.md

 ## What I'd change

-1. There's no memory between questions.
+There's no memory between questions.
 Can't do follow-ups.
 Like you can't ask "when is Layla's trip" and then "where is she staying" - the second question doesn't know what the first one was about.

-Startup is slow.
-45 seconds to embed everything.
-Could save the embeddings to disk and load them but didn't get to it.

 Prompts could be better.
 Sometimes answers are too long, sometimes too cautious.
 Needs tuning.

 Free tier on Render sleeps after 15 minutes which means first request takes 30+ seconds to wake everything up.
 Annoying but it's free so can't complain.

+Using Qdrant Cloud instead of local ChromaDB solved the memory issues on Render's free tier.
+External vector DB means faster startup and no rebuilding on deploy.
+The embeddings persist across restarts which is nice.

 ## Steps to run this locally: